urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 [%pass /some/wire %agent [~some-ship %some-agent] %watch /some/path]
 ```

-If yor agent's subscription request is successful, updates will come in to your
+If your agent's subscription request is successful, updates will come in to your
 agent's `on-agent` arm on the `wire` specified (`/some/wire` in this example).
 The `wire` can be anything you like - its purpose is for your agent to figure
 out which subscription the updates are for.
 The `[ship term]` pair specifies the